-- A. New employees will be hired at the Y01 grade.
-A new employee's salary may not exceed the entry level minimum for credit for previous relevant employment or be eligible for any enhancement due to prior fire fighter service credit. - B. Employees shall be promoted from the Y01 grade to the Y02 grade and receive a five percent (5%) increase in base salary upon completion of one year after becoming a sworn uniformed employee.
-Employees must have graduated from career recruit school and completed certification as an EMT-Basic. - C. Employees covered by this agreement shall receive a five (5) percent increase in base salary upon completion of Maryland Licensure as a Cardiac Rescue Technician or Paramedic.
+A. New employees will be hired at the Y01 grade.
+A new employee's salary may not exceed the entry level minimum for credit for previous relevant employment or be eligible for any enhancement due to prior fire fighter service credit.

+B. Employees shall be promoted from the Y01 grade to the Y02 grade and receive a five percent (5%) increase in base salary upon completion of one year after becoming a sworn uniformed employee.
+Employees must have graduated from career recruit school and completed certification as an EMT-Basic.

+C. Employees covered by this agreement shall receive a five (5) percent increase in base salary upon completion of Maryland Licensure as a Cardiac Rescue Technician or Paramedic.
 Employees will have up to eighteen (18) months from the attainment of Maryland Licensure to successfully complete the requirements to be a Prince George's County Certified Cardiac Rescue Technician or Paramedic.
 Upon completion of the County requirement, employees will be promoted from Y02 to Y03 and receive an additional ten (10) percent increase in base pay.
-Failure to complete the County requirement within eighteen (18) months from the attainment of Maryland Licensure will result in the loss of the five (5) percent increase described above, but the full fifteen (15) percent increase and promotion from Y02 to Y03 shall be provided upon subsequent completion of the County requirement. - D. Beginning with the promotional cycle that commences in Spring 2015 (i.e. for purposes of this provision, "commence" means advertisement of the promotional announcement), employees hired after January 1, 1999 must complete County certification as an Advanced Life Support (ALS) Provider to be eligible to promote above the Y13 (Fire Fighter Technician) grade.
+Failure to complete the County requirement within eighteen (18) months from the attainment of Maryland Licensure will result in the loss of the five (5) percent increase described above, but the full fifteen (15) percent increase and promotion from Y02 to Y03 shall be provided upon subsequent completion of the County requirement.

+D. Employees hired after January 1, 1999 must complete County certification as an Advanced Life Support (ALS) Provider to be eligible to promote above the Y13 (Fire Fighter Technician) grade.
 Employees in the Y02 grade will be not be required to obtain certification as an ALS Provider to be eligible for promotion to the Y13 grade.